 - 6. An investment fund, whether established before or after the date this Instrument comes into force, has a total transition period of up to twelve months from the date the Instrument comes into force to comply with the Instrument.
 Only if the manager of an investment fund intends to comply with the Instrument in its entirety before the expiry of the transition period is the notice in subsection (4) required. - 7.
-It is expected that investment funds will incorporate any new disclosure obligations arising out of this Instrument as part of their annual prospectus renewal or continuous disclosure filing following the expiry of the transition period. - 8.
-The CSA do not consider the expenses incurred by existing investment funds in establishing an IRC under this Instrument to be caught by section 5.1 of NI 81-102.
+It is expected that investment funds will incorporate any new disclosure obligations arising out of this Instrument as part of their annual prospectus renewal or continuous disclosure filing following the expiry of the transition period.

+8. The CSA do not consider the expenses incurred by existing investment funds in establishing an IRC under this Instrument to be caught by section 5.1 of NI 81-102.
 We do not view section 5.1 as intending to capture the costs associated with compliance by an investment fund with new regulatory requirements.

+APPENDIX A

-APPENDIX A - CONFLICT OF INTEREST OR SELF-DEALING PROVISIONS
+CONFLICT OF INTEREST OR SELF-DEALING PROVISIONS

-JURISDICTION SECURITIES LEGISLATION REFERENCE

-Alberta Part 15 - Insider Trading and Self-Dealing of the Securities Act (Alberta)

-British Columbia Part 15 - Self-Dealing of the Securities Act (British Columbia)

-Manitoba Part XI - Insider Trading of the Securities Act (Manitoba)

-Newfoundland Part XX - Insider Trading and Self-Dealing of the Securities and Labrador Act (Newfoundland and Labrador)

-New Brunswick Part 10 - Insider Trading and Self-Dealing of the Securities Act (New

-Brunswick)

-Nova Scotia Sections 112 - 128 of the Securities Act (Nova Scotia)

-Ontario Part XXI - Insider Trading and Self-Dealing of the Securities Act (Ontario)

-Quebec Section 236 of the Securities Regulation (Quebec)

-Saskatchewan Part XVII - Insider Trading and Self-Dealing - Mutual Funds of the

-Securities Act (Saskatchewan)

-Alberta, British Columbia, Manitoba, Newfoundland and Labrador, New Brunswick, Northwest Territories, Nova Scotia, Nunavut, Ontario, Prince Edward Island, Quebec,
+JURISDICTION SECURITIES LEGISLATION REFERENCE Alberta Part 15 Insider Trading and Self-Dealing of the Securities Act (Alberta) British Columbia BC Instrument 81-513 Self-Dealing Manitoba Part XI Insider Trading of the Securities Act (Manitoba) Newfoundland and Labrador Part XX Insider Trading and Self-Dealing of the Securities Act (Newfoundland and Labrador) New Brunswick Part 10 Insider Trading and Self-Dealing of the Securities Act (New Brunswick) Northwest Territories Part 11 Insider Reporting and Early Warning of the Securities Act (Northwest Territories) Nova Scotia Sections 112 128 of the Securities Act (Nova Scotia) Nunavut Part 11 Insider Reporting and Early Warning of the Securities Act (Nunavut) Ontario Part XXI Insider Trading and Self-Dealing of the Securities Act (Ontario) Prince Edward Island Part 11 Insider Reporting and Early Warning of the Securities Act (Prince Edward Island) Quebec Section 236 of the Securities Regulation (Quebec) Saskatchewan Part XVII Insider Trading and Self-Dealing Mutual Funds of the Securities Act (Saskatchewan) Yukon Part 11 Insider Reporting and Early Warning of the Securities Act (Yukon)

-Saskatchewan and Yukon Part 4 of National Instrument 81-102 Mutual Funds
+Part 4 of National Instrument 81-102 Investment Funds